rkhetani/Galaxy_IDC2017/lessons/Galaxy_RNA-Seq.md

 You should always remember **to log in to Galaxy** by clicking on the `User` menu item and `Log in` with your email address and password.
 If you are not already registered, take a moment to do so now.
 Click on the `User` menu item and `Register`  by filling out your email address, preferred password and a public name (all lowercase) by which you’d like to be identified to other users.
 Click `Submit` and Galaxy will automatically log you in to your new account.

-Even though it is not required to run analyses, logging in with your account gives you much more power and functionality when it comes to managing histories and workflows.
-We’ll see this later on.
-Now that we’ve seen what the various panes do, let’s explore Galaxy with an actual analysis!
+Even though it is not required to run analyses, logging in with your account lets you name and save histories, so you can come back to the analysis later from any computer.
+Please note that every Galaxy instance is different and this login information is only for this class; so if you use the public galaxy instance, we encourage you to create an account there as well.

 ## Experimental dataset
 The dataset we are using is part of a larger study described in [Westermann AJ et al, Nature 2016](http://www.nature.com.ezp-prod1.hul.harvard.edu/nature/journal/v529/n7587/full/nature16547.html).
 In this paper the authors set out to understand the role of small regulatory RNAs (sRNAs) experssed by *Salmonella typhimurium* during host infection.
-Their goal was to use cutting-edge Sequence-based methods to "*discover how Salmonella sRNAs fine-tune gene expression in intracellular bacteria, with widespread consequences for the human host response.*"

-From this study we are using the 24h time point host RNA-Seq data for the RNA-Seq tutorial.
+Using cutting-edge RNA sequencing-based methods, the authors "*charted the dynamic RNA expression landscape of both a bacterial pathogen and its eukaryotic host during the course of infection.*"

+From this study we are using the data from the 24h time point host RNA-Seq data, for the RNA-Seq tutorial.
+In our example analysis, our goal is to understand the gene expression differences in host expression between the infected (GFP+) and bystander (GFP−) HeLa-S3 cells after wild-type infection.
+In addition to these 2 sample categories, We will also include the mock infected bystander cells (GFP-) as a base control.
+We will be processing only 50,000 reads from each sample to enable the tools to finish processing the data in class.

-## A workflow example
+## Analysis workflow

-In our example analysis, our goal will be to generate a list of potential eQTLs by finding SNPs within gene promoters.
-To keep things manageable, we'll restrict our search to short genes on the X-chromosome.
-To accomplish our goal we'll need to know a few things:

-1. The genes on the X-chromosome and their genomic coordinates.
-2. The lengths of these genes; we'll use the number of exons as an approximate measure.
-4. A list of SNPs and their genomic coordinates.
-3. The locations of the promoters of our genes; we'll define these as the regions just upstream of the genes' transcriptional start sites.

-Some of these we can directly import into Galaxy, others we will calculate from within Galaxy itself.
-Let's start by importing a list of genes into Galaxy.
+Below is a standard workflow for the analysis.
+We will be performing steps 1 - 4, and breifly discussing 5 and 6.

+1. Data import
+* QC (assess data metrics and improve quality)
+* Alignment to genome
+* Counting reads associated with genes
+* Statistical analysis to obtain list of differentially expressed genes (not hands on)
+* Functional analysis (

+You will learn about the tools for each step described above, and about various data types specific to genommic/sequencing data.

 ### Importing data into Galaxy